 - Preinstalled terminal emulator

-Another thing that actually makes this Android emulator more reliable is timely software updates.
+Another thing that makes this Android emulator more reliable is timely software updates.
 Recently, the first stable Android-x86 release based on Android Pie 9.0 brought various new features such as experimental Vulkan support for newer Intel and AMD GPUs.

 How To Install Android-x86 On Linux?